valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 and what the search types do.

 ### Datatype
-The allowed values for datatype are
+The allowed values for datatype are:
 * boolean
 * date
 * datetime